B-Bischoff/3D-Visualizer/README.md

 Using Visual Studio you can execute the "CMakeLists.txt" script to build and start the application.

 ## Linux building
-Make sure CMake, Git and FCC are install by typing `sudo apt-get install cmake git g++` You may also need to install the required packages: `sudo apt-get install libsoil-dev libglm-dev libglew-dev libglfw3-dev libxinerama-dev libxcuros-dev libxi-dev libfreetype-dev libgl1-mesa-dev xorg-dev freeglut3-dev`
+Make sure CMake, Git and GCC are installed by typing `sudo apt-get install cmake git g++` You may also need to install the required packages: `sudo apt-get install libsoil-dev libglm-dev libglew-dev libglfw3-dev libxinerama-dev libxcuros-dev libxi-dev libfreetype-dev libgl1-mesa-dev xorg-dev freeglut3-dev`

 To install, build and start the application, type the following commands: